(This is an audio story post. Read it below or listen with sounds and music here.)

 What progress have I made?

 The truth is progress is often like a messy stock chart.
-It can present itself with beautiful rises and devastating crashes.
-You can’t always depend on the quick glance; you have to step back and see it as a whole.
-Even the most aggressive of dives can stay sunken for years only to rise again.
+It can have beautiful rises and devastating crashes.
+You can’t always depend on the quick glance; you have to step back and see it over time as a whole.
+Even the most aggressive of dives can stay down for years only to rise again.

 It’s easy to see we aren’t learning when we’re there.